adamelshafei/WebResume/replit.md

 ## Overview

 A modern, responsive portfolio template built with React, TypeScript, and shadcn/ui components.
 Features a **dual-layout responsive design**: full portfolio on desktop and **Linktree-style mobile interface** for optimal mobile experience.
-This is a 100% frontend application designed for developers and professionals to showcase their work with zero backend requirements.
-The entire site is configured through a single data file, making customization straightforward without touching component code.
+This is a **100% frontend application** with zero backend requirements - all content is statically configured in `portfolioData.ts`.
+The minimal server file exists only to serve the Vite development environment.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

 ## Recent Updates (October 2025)

+### Backend Cleanup (October 7, 2025)
+- **Pure Frontend Architecture**: Removed all backend infrastructure to confirm this is a 100% static frontend application
+- **Removed**: `drizzle.config.ts` (database configuration), `shared/` folder (backend schemas)
+- **Minimal Server**: Created lightweight `server/index.ts` that only serves Vite dev server - no API routes or database logic
+- **Dependencies**: Backend packages (Express, Drizzle, Passport, etc.) remain in package.json but are only used for development server, not for any backend functionality
+- **Data Source**: All portfolio content comes from static `client/src/config/portfolioData.ts`

 ### Resume & Content Update
 - **Resume**: Updated to latest "Software Engineer & PM" version with complete work history